2018-2019 School Year Information:

 A national resource advocating for high-quality early childhood education for children from birth to age eight.

-The Kennedy Child Study Center is an affiliated agency of Catholic Charities of the Archdiocese of New York.
-Catholic Charities’ website contains information and resources related to strengthening families and communities by supporting those in need.
+The Kennedy Children’s Center is a proud affiliate of Catholic Charities of New York (CCNY).
+CCNY’s website contains information and resources related to strengthening families and communities by supporting those in need.

 Information on early childhood care, nutrition, and educational programs in New York State.